shiyihe-neko/reVISit_study/public/buckaroo/assets/task_2_intro_noteboook.md

 </iframe>

 <br><br>
 Click **"I understand"** to proceed to the task page.
-You can review these task instructions at any time by clicking the blue "Help" button in the upper-right corner after leaving this page.
+You can review these task instructions at any time by clicking the blue <b style='color:#1E90FF;'>“Help”</b> button in the upper-right corner after leaving this page.
+Once you enter the next page, the timing begins.
 Please remember that this is a **Think-Aloud** study.
-You are required to verbalize your thoughts, including any questions, confusions while using the tool, or decisions you make while completing the task.
+You are required to verbalize your thoughts, including any questions, confusion while using the tool, or decisions you make while completing the task.